wp-plugins/facebook-social-stream/readme.txt

 = Can I change the appearance of the stream? = **Yes**.
 You can simply change the style of your stream within the plugin-settings.
 A color-picker supports you to find the right color hue easily.

+= Does the stream also deliver Facebook videos? = **Yes**.
+Facebook videos are delivered as modern HTML5 videos.
+I did not use Flash on purpose.
+Many mobile phones do not support it and it will die anyway on the long run.

 == Screenshots ==
 1. Plugin configuration